| | | BETHESDA,

 China's professional communities.
 Further company information may

 be found at the Company's websites, www.chindex.com and www.unitedfamilyhospitals.com.
+The statements in this

 press release that relate to future plans, events or performance are